Jarred Kelenic shows some growth, helps Mariners walk off with win vs. Blue Jays

 Seattle got a solid start from right-hander Chris Flexen.

-Flexen battled through six innings, allowing two runs on six hits with a walk and three strikeouts.
+Flexen battled through six innings and a tight hamstring, allowing two runs on six hits with a walk and three strikeouts.
 Despite his pitch count being at just 75 pitches, manager Scott Servais went to a very rested bullpen — thanks to Marco Gonzales’ complete game effort Thursday — to cover the final three innings.

-Because Flexen threw a season-high 113 pitches in his start Aug.
-2 vs. Tampa and 98 pitches in five innings in his previous outing vs. the Yankees, the Mariners, who look at pitch counts in three-game groupings, weren’t going to push him too much in this outing.

-He also pitched with traffic on the bases in four of the six innings, including the top of the fourth where he allowed his only runs.
+“I didn’t feel I was as sharp as I would like to have been, but we were still able to make some key pitches when we needed it,” Flexen said.
+“I was just dealing with a little hamstring tightness there at the end and just wasn’t quite at 100 percent.
+I felt comfortable enough that to keep us in the ballgame and was able to turn it over to the bullpen and that kind of situation.”

 Seattle handed him a 2-0 lead going into the fourth after picking up their only two runs against Blue Jays starter Robbie Ray in the bottom of the third.

-Jarred Kelenic led off the inning with a double off the hard-throwing lefty and then watched as Tom Murphy yanked a 1-2 fastball left over the middle of the plate into the lower level of Edgar’s Cantina in left field for his ninth homer of the season.
+Jarred Kelenic led off the inning with a double off the hard-throwing lefty and watched as Tom Murphy yanked a 1-2 fastball left over the middle of the plate into the lower level of Edgar’s Cantina in left field for his ninth homer of the season.

 The Mariners did little else against Ray, who allowed just one hit over his final four innings.
 He finished with seven innings pitched, two runs allowed on five this with a walk with eight strikeouts.